 Getting students to think about how energy moves between living things can be tricky.
 When teaching this topic, we normally start with a food chain.
 A food chain places the organisms in order and then uses arrows to show the flow of energy from one living thing to another.
 After food chains, we normally move students on to look at more complicated consumption relationships, modeled by food webs.
 These visual models can be quickly and easily created on Storyboard That using arrows and images of different animals from Photos for Class or from the Animals category.

 Students can easily produce models of atoms and show how they are arranged.
 There are a number of ways that students can represent this, but a common way is by creating stick and ball models.
-Stick and ball molecules can show different types of atoms and the bonds between them.
-They are limited, as they only show the arrangement and bonds in two dimensions.
+Stick and ball models can show different types of atoms and the bonds between them.
+They are limited, however, as they only show the arrangement and bonds in two dimensions.
 Students can use these 2D images to create 3D models of the molecules out of modeling clay or paper.

 Look at the different states of matter by modeling the particles in different situations.
-In the activity below, compare what is happening at a real-world, large-scale level to what is happening at a particle level.
+In the activity below, students can compare what is happening at a real-world, large-scale level to what is happening at a particle level.
 In order to complete this successfully, students will need to combine knowledge about particles, temperature, and energy.

 Models can be very useful when looking at how processes work together in Earth systems.
 Students can add arrows to show the movement of energy or matter.
 In the global warming example, the arrows show the movement of energy.
 In the carbon cycle example, the arrows show the movement of carbon.
-Students can then easily blend text into the storyboards, giving students the opportunity to explain their model.
+Students can then easily blend text into the storyboards, giving them the opportunity to explain their model.
 There is even a function that allows students to record their voice and attach it to storyboard.

-There are many ways that models can be used when teaching about space science.
+There are many ways in which models can be used when teaching about space science.
 In the example storyboard below, students would draw lines from the relative positions of the Earth, Moon, and Sun to how the Moon looks from Earth.
 As with many models of space and our solar system, it is very difficult to get the scale correct; this is a limitation you can discuss with your students.